Artboard-crmland-personal-01

 Go to Covve’s official website

-What is the Best Personal Contact Management Software for Me?
+What is the Best CRM for Personal Use for Me?
 Our Conclusion

 Whatever the purpose of meeting people and collecting contacts, any of the above CRM systems hands-down beat a folder full of spreadsheets or a thick wad of business cards any day.
-That's because the idea of getting a personal CRM is not merely to collect contacts but to manage and deepen relationships- to think about people first and profit later.
+That's because getting a personal CRM is not merely to collect contacts but to manage and nurture relationships; to think about people first and profit later.

 So, drop those Google Sheets already.
 An investment in personal CRM is all about going long.
 It’s a commitment to growth.